revlayle/QuickConsole/documentation/RevLayle.QuickConsole/InteractiveConsole/FromSystemConsole.md

 # InteractiveConsole.FromSystemConsole method

-Creates an InteractiveConsole instance (with the provided width and height) that uses DotNetSystemConsole implementation of ISystemConsole.
+Creates an [`InteractiveConsole`](../InteractiveConsole.md) instance (with the provided width and height) that uses DotNetSystemConsole implementation of [`ISystemConsole`](../ISystemConsole.md).
 This allows rendering to happen to an actual terminal.

 ```csharp
 public static InteractiveConsole FromSystemConsole(int width = 80, int height = 25)